nuhyamin1/english-syntax-tree-diagram/README.md

 # Syntax Tree Diagram App

-This is a Python-based application for visualizing syntax trees.
+This is a Python-based application for visualizing syntax trees, offering both a web interface (using Flask) and a standalone desktop application (using PyQt6).
 It is designed to help users parse and display syntactic structures, typically for natural language processing, linguistics or educational purposes.

 ## Features
-- Parse input text and generate syntax trees
+- Parse input text and generate both constituency and dependency syntax trees.
-- Visual representation of tree structures
+- Visual representation of tree structures (using D3.js for constituency, displaCy for dependency).
+- Explanations (legends) for tags used in the parses.
-- User-friendly interface
+- User-friendly interface for both web and desktop versions.

 ## Requirements
 - Python 3.x
-- Flask (or another web framework, if used)
-- Any other dependencies listed in `requirements.txt`
+- Dependencies listed in `requirements.txt` (includes Flask, spaCy, benepar, PyQt6, PyQt6-WebEngine, etc.)
+- Required spaCy and benepar models (will be downloaded automatically if not found):
+  - `en_core_web_sm`
+  - `benepar_en3`

 ## Getting Started
 1. **Clone the repository**